 The Respondent took steps to minimize the possibility that the parachutists would descend through the clouds by posting copies of the pertinent regulations in its aircraft and holding meetings to discuss regulatory compliance.
 Further, Mr. Banal threatened to suspend or fire any violators.
-However, Mr. Banal admittedly never fired or suspended anyone related to the violations that occurred on March 25, 2014.
-122 Notably, case law directs that "Islimply reviewing procedures and preexisting responsibilities with employees after an incident does not justify a reduction of a reasonable civil penalty."
-123 part was falling through the cloud ..."
-Agency Ex.
-A-19 at 5.
+However, Mr. Banal admittedly never fired or suspended anyone related to the violations that occurred on March 25, 2014.122 Notably, case law directs that "[s]imply reviewing procedures and preexisting responsibilities with employees after an incident does not justify a reduction of a reasonable civil penalty."123

 The violations in the subject case were not self-reported by the Respondent.
-Further, the Respondent in fact advertised this type of illegal activity as the Respondent's website contained a client testimonial that referenced parachuting through a cloud.
-This thereby increases the
+Further, the Respondent in fact advertised this type of illegal activity as the Respondent's website contained a client testimonial that referenced parachuting through a cloud.124 This thereby increases the